wrenr/pstags/README.md

 **Cron**: Enabling support for scheduling with a crontab.
 Need to consider possibilities of file overwriting if so, since that uses a prompt.
 Could add a .bak suffix to the original file without overwriting.

+**Cheat Sheet**: A method to generate a cheat sheet for all of your defined tags inside a Markdown or HTML document.
+A quick reference like this could be very helpful if you have many tags.

 ## <a id="license-and-warranty"></a>License and Warranty

 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by/3.0/](http://creativecommons.org/licenses/by/3.0/).